Mote SEA Milestones

 Mote Science Education Aquarium Announcement

 Feb.
-8, 2018: Mote President & CEO Dr. Michael P. Crosby announces that the spectacular new Mote Science Education Aquarium is being planned for Nathan Benderson Park, a nexus site for the Sarasota-Manatee region and southwest Florida.
-This rebirth of Mote Aquarium in a new home will share science and ocean literacy with a much wider audience while freeing space for Mote’s primary research campus on City Island, Sarasota, to evolve into an International Marine Science, Technology & Innovation Park.
+8, 2018: Mote President & CEO Dr. Michael P. Crosby announces that the spectacular new Mote Science Education Aquarium (Mote SEA) is being planned for Nathan Benderson Park, a nexus site for the Sarasota-Manatee region and southwest Florida.
+Mote SEA will share science and ocean literacy with a much wider audience while freeing space for Mote’s primary research campus on City Island, Sarasota, to evolve into an International Marine Science, Technology & Innovation Park.

-With this announcement, Mote unveils the $130-million fundraising campaign to create Mote SEA through a combination of philanthropic, corporate and public support: Oceans for All: Improving Access to Marine Science & Technology.
+Mote unveils the $130-million fundraising campaign to create Mote SEA through philanthropic, corporate and public support: Oceans for All: Improving Access to Marine Science & Technology.

 Continuing Meetings to Secure Land